NEET PG 2025 Official Website: Check complete schedule at natboard.edu.in

 Basically liquids have two coefficients of volume expansion -

-\gamma_{a}=\frac{\text { Apparent expansion in volume }}{\text { Initial vdume } \times \Delta \theta}=\frac{(\Delta V)_{o}}{V \times \Delta \theta}
+\gamma_a=\frac{\text { Apparent expansion in volume }}{\text { Initial vdume } \times \Delta \theta}=\frac{(\Delta V)_o}{V \times \Delta \theta}

-\gamma_{r}=\frac{\text { Real increase in volume }}{\text { Initial vdume } \times \Delta \theta}=\frac{(\Delta V)}{V \times \Delta \theta}
+\gamma_r=\frac{\text { Real increase in volume }}{\text { Initial vdume } \times \Delta \theta}=\frac{(\Delta V)}{V \times \Delta \theta}

-Also coefficient of expansion of flask \gamma_{vessel} = \frac{\Delta V_{vessel}}{V \times \Delta \theta}
+Also coefficient of expansion of the flask $\gamma_{\text {vessel }}=\frac{\Delta V_{\text {vessel }}}{V \times \Delta \theta}$

-So, \gamma_{\text {Real }}=\gamma_{\text {Apporent }}+\gamma_{\text {Vessel }}
+So, $\gamma_{\text {Real }}=\gamma_{\text {Apporent }}+\gamma_{\text {Vessel }}$

-\Delta V_{a p p}=V \gamma_{a p p} \Delta \theta=V\left(\gamma_{\text {Real }}-\gamma_{\text {Vessel}}\right) \Delta \theta=V\left(\gamma_{r}-3 \alpha\right) \Delta \theta
+\Delta V_{a p p}=V \gamma_{\text {app }} \Delta \theta=V\left(\gamma_{\text {Real }}-\gamma_{\text {Vessel }}\right) \Delta \theta=V\left(\gamma_r-3 \alpha\right) \Delta \theta

-Where, \alpha=\text { Coefficient of linear expansion of the vessel. }
+Where, $\alpha=$ Coefficient of linear expansion of the vessel.

 This is the anomalous behaviour of water which causes ice to form first at the surface of a lake in cold weather.
 So, as winter approaches, the water temperature increases initially at the surface.
-It results the water sinks because of its increased density.
-Consequently, the surface reaches 0°C first and because of that the lake becomes covered with ice.
-This property of water makes the aquatic life to survive the cold winter as the lake bottom remains unfrozen at a temperature of about 4°C.
+It results in the water sinks because of its increased density.
+Consequently, the surface reaches 0°C first, and because of that the lake becomes covered with ice.
+This property of water makes the aquatic life survive the cold winter as the lake bottom remains unfrozen at a temperature of about 4°C.

 Variation of Density with Temperature -

-Most substances (solid and liquid) expand heat is supplied to them, i.e., volume of a given mass of a substance increases on heating, so the density should decrease \left(\text { as } \rho \propto \frac{1}{V}\right) .
+Most substances (solid and liquid) expand the heat supplied to them, i.e., the volume of a given mass of a substance increases on heating, so the density should decrease $\left(\right.$ as $\left.\rho \propto \frac{1}{V}\right)$.
 It means that the density is inversely proportional to the volume.
 From that we can deduce the expression of density after heating or cooling as follows -

-Here, \rho \ and \ \rho' \ is \ the \ density \ before \ and \ after \ heating \ the \ material
+Here, $\rho$ and $\rho^{\prime}$ is the density before and after heating the material

 Expansion of Gases -

-As we know that the gases have no definite shape.
+As we know gases have no definite shape.
 It takes the shape of the vessel in which it is kept.
 Therefore gases have only volume expansion.
-Since the expansion of container (Because the container is solid) is negligible in comparison to the gases, therefore gases have only real expansion.
+Since the expansion of the container (Because the container is solid) is negligible in comparison to the gases, therefore gases have only real expansion.

-\alpha=\frac{\Delta V}{V_{0}} \times \frac{1}{\Delta \theta} \Rightarrow \text { Final volume } V^{\prime}=V(1+\alpha \Delta \theta)
+\alpha=\frac{\Delta V}{V_0} \times \frac{1}{\Delta \theta} \Rightarrow \text { Final volume } V^{\prime}=V(1+\alpha \Delta \theta)

-(2) Coefficient of pressure expansion :
+(2) Coefficient of pressure expansion:

 \beta=\frac{\Delta P}{P} \times \frac{1}{\Delta \theta}